What are the Implications of having your electric bike tuned and why you shouldn't do it.

 Some websites will lead you to believe that riding an unrestricted bike off road or indeed a bike that is over 250 watts off road is okay.
 However, that is not the case.
 The only place that you can ride one of these bikes is on private land, that is not accessible by the public and with the landowner's permission.
 This limits considerably the number of places that these bikes can be used and indeed I would go as far as to say that when these bikes are sold the vendor knows full well that the bike is going to be used illegally in 99% of cases, but they will not make this clear to the customer.
 Even when the dealer asks you to sign a disclaimer, that should set off alarm bells in your head.
 He /she knows the bike is illegal and is trying to justify it by you signing that you know its illegal.
 However, im sure the Police would be chasing the dealer if an accident occurred.

 Implications for these modified Electric Bikes

-I am concerned that this selfish action as Raleigh bikes have suggested jeopardise the whole industry and the use of electric bikes generally.
+I am concerned that this selfish action could jeopardise the whole industry and the use of electric bikes generally.
 If there is a bad accident involving an electric bike that has been derestricted, for example a small child is killed or injured on a cycle path then there is likely to be a knee jerk reaction and electric bikes as a whole may be banned from areas that are currently open to cycles.
 This will ruin the fun for everyone.